 - 1.1 The Localism Act 2011 gave local communities the ability to prepare Neighbourhood Development Plans (NDPs) as part of the statutory planning framework governing the development and use of land in their area.
 When planning applications are made, they must be decided in accordance with this framework unless there are overriding circumstances to the contrary. - 1.2 Sutton St. Nicholas Parish Council made early use of these planning powers to prepare a NDP, which was adopted (or 'made') by Herefordshire Council in March 2017.
-In early 2021 the Parish Council decided to undertake a review of the made Plan.
-The review has been carried out by a project group comprising parish councillors and local volunteers, supported by a planning consultant. - 1.3 This document is the draft reviewed NDP.
-It incorporates updates and other changes to the made Plan, including new policies on topics not originally addressed.
-It is now being published for public consultation.
-Details of the amendments can be found in the Statement of Modifications. - 1.4 The NDP is prepared for the administrative area of Sutton St. Nicholas civil parish, which was approved as a Neighbourhood Area by Herefordshire Council in January 2014 (Plan 1).
+In early 2021 the Parish Council decided to undertake a review which was carried out by a project group comprising parish councillors and local volunteers, supported by a planning consultant.
+After public consultation in May/June 2022, the revised NDP was submitted to Herefordshire Council in September 2022 and was sent for examination in November 2022.
+Having regard to the modifications that were proposed, the independent Examiner determined that a referendum stage was not necessary. - 1.3 This document is the made version of the reviewed NDP.
+It incorporates updates and other changes to the original Plan, including new policies on topics not originally addressed.
+Details of these amendments can be found in the Statement of Modifications. - 1.4 The NDP is prepared for the administrative area of Sutton St. Nicholas civil parish, which was approved as a Neighbourhood Area by Herefordshire Council in January 2014 (Plan 1).